netflash/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 These examples show how to use changePassword to create new users in your HSMs\.

 **Example : Change your password**
-Any user on the HSMs can change use changePswd to change their own password\.
+Any user on the HSMs can use changePswd to change their own password\.
 The first command uses [info](cloudhsm_mgmt_util-info.md) to get the current user\.
 The output shows that the current user, `bob`, is a crypto user \(CU\)\.

 ```